HOME Medication Safety

 - Duplicate prescriptions from different providers

-Community teams are joining a national effort to reduce medication errors.
-It is the Patient Safety and Clinical Pharmacy (PSPC) 5.0 Collaborative, brought about by the Health Resources and Services Administration (HRSA).
+Community teams are coming together from across America to reduce medication errors.
+This effort, the Patient Safety and Clinical Pharmacy (PSPC) 4.0 Collaborative, is work of the Health Resources and Services Administration (HRSA).

-The PSPC Collaborative is in its fifth year (5.0).
+The PSPC Collaborative is in its fourth year (4.0).
 Teams share what works and doesn’t work as part of an “all-teach, all-learn” process.
 This approach produces results.
 Success stories come from across the United States.
 To learn more, click here.

-Teams from New Mexico and Utah continue their participation in this collaborative.
-Now, Nevada teams join them in this work (2012).
+Teams from New Mexico and Utah continue their participation in the collaborative.
+In 2012, Nevada teams join them in this work.
 All have the same goal – improve the health of patients with multiple chronic conditions and patients with more than eight medications.
-How do they do this?
-By building systems and processes that include clinical pharmacy services with other healthcare services.
+How do we do this?
+By building connections between pharmacists and doctors.
+But that isn’t enough.